armfazh/PQCrypto-SIDH/README.md

 ----

 ### Additional contributions
- * Improved P+[k]Q operation.
+ * Improved Calculation of the P+[k]Q operation.
-    * A right-to-left Ladder replacing 3-point ladder of De Feo et al. to accelerate Shared Secret.
+    * A right-to-left ladder replaces the 3-point ladder algorithm of De Feo et al. accelerating the shared secret phase.
-    * A look-up table algorithm using a Right2Left Ladder to accelerate Key Generation.
+    * A right-to-left ladder with precomputation tables that accelerate key generation phase.
  * New point tripling formulas for Montgomery curves.
-Improvement of 1M-1S-1A operations in Fp2.
+An improvement of 1M-1S-1A operations in Fp2.
- * Efficient arithmetic operations for Fp and Fp2 using MULX and ADCX/ADOX instructions.
+ * Efficient implementation of arithmetic operations of Fp and Fp2 using MULX and ADCX/ADOX instructions.
-    * Around 25\% of improvement on Haswell and Skylake processors.
+    * Around 25% of improvement on Haswell and Skylake processors.

 ---